Yves242/fb-comment-lister/README.md

 ## I do not trust the EXE file.
 Where is the source code?

-If you do not trust the EXE file, you can manually run the python file `export-names.py` by either running `python export-names.py` or `python3 export-names.py`, whichever is usable depending on your Python distribution.
-From there, you can see exactly how the program works.
-(I exported the PY file into EXE using `pyinstaller --onefile export-names.py`).
+I exported the PY file into EXE using `pyinstaller --onefile export-names.py`; However, if you do not trust the EXE file, you can manually run the python file `export-names.py` by either running `python export-names.py` or `python3 export-names.py`, whichever is applicable depending on your Python distribution.
+From there, you can investigate exactly how the program works, and perhaps compile one on your own.